hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 split its value part into words.
 The key is ignored, as the line number is not useful for the purposes of word count.
 There will be one item emitted for each word, which will be the word itself.
-The `Traverser` interface is a convenience designed to be used by the built in Jet processors.
+The `Traverser` interface is a convenience designed to be used by the built-in Jet processors.

 The next vertex will do the grouping of the words and emit the count for each word.
 We can use the built-in `groupAndAccumulate` processor.